 I would also like to recognize the Afghans who continue to work-and sacrifice to make their country a place that is safe, secure, and a good neighbor in the region.
 The thousands of Afghans working both in and out of government to secure a bright future for themselves and their families matter.
 And any strategy we discuss here today is predicated upon their continued dedication and our resolute support.
-Our work in Afghanistan reflects USAID's mission: We partner to end extreme

 Our work in Afghanistan reflects USAID's mission: We partner to end extreme poverty and promote resilient, democratic societies while advancing our security and prosperity.
-USAID's civilian assistance programs in Afghanistan are a critical component of our core U.S. national security objective of a stable Afghanistan that al-Qaeda and other terrorists cannot use as a base to threaten the United States, our interests, or U.S. persons overseas.
+USAID's civilian assistance programs in Afghanistan are a critical component of our core U.S. national security objective of a stable Afghanistan that al- $\hat{\mathbf{Q}}$ aeda and other terrorists cannot use as a base to threaten the $\hat{\mathbf{U}}$ nited States, our interests, or U.S. persons overseas.
 Afghanistan, and consequently the region as a whole, presents both enormous opportunities and enormous challenges.
 This region, wracked with conflict for much of the last three decades, remains one of the least economically integrated in the world, with the majority of its human and economic potential untapped.